Vietnam Airlines Flight 815

-Vietnam Airlines Flight 815 was a scheduled Vietnam Airlines flight which crashed on final approach to Phnom Penh International Airport in Cambodia on 3 September 1997.
+Vietnam Airlines Flight 815 was a scheduled Vietnam Airlines flight which crashed on final approach to Pochentong International Airport in Cambodia on 3 September 1997.
 The Soviet-built Tupolev Tu-134B-3 airliner crashed approximately 800 m short of the Phnom Penh runway, killing 65 of the 66 people on board.
-As of 2023, it remains the deadliest accident in Cambodian History.
+As of February 2024, it remains the deadliest accident in Cambodian history.
 Upon investigation, the crash was determined to have been the result of improper actions by the pilot.

+As of December 2023, the route between Tan Son Nhat and Phnom Penh has the flight number VN920 and is usually operated with Airbus A321 aircraft.
+Flight 815 nowadays is designated to a route between Tan Son Nhat and Siem Reap, also operated using Airbus A321 aircraft.

 Aircraft

-The aircraft was manufactured on 5 October 1984, registration number VN-A120, serial number 66360.
+The aircraft was manufactured on 5 October 1984 registration number VN-A120, serial number 66360.

 Accident

 Flight 815 departed Ho Chi Minh City around 1 o'clock in the afternoon for the 45-minute flight to Phnom Penh.
 The aircraft was approaching the Phnom Penh airport from the east in heavy rain.
 According to acting airport director and investigating committee chief Sok Sambour, the plane was supposed to be flying at 14000 ft when it began its approach, but was at 10000 ft when it reached the range of Pochentong's Non-Directional Beacon (NDB).

 The airport previously had a VOR/DME located on station, but it had been looted the previous July.
 Because of this pilots had to use the NDB located 5 km west in order to get a general fix of the area, and had to keep descending until they could make visual contact with the airfield in inclement weather.
 As a result, the frequency of aborted landings had increased over the rainy season.
 The runway lights had also been looted, but were reportedly replaced and illuminated at the time.

 Once in range of the NDB, the pilot asked the control tower for permission to land at 5000 ft.
 The control tower agreed, but requested the pilot remind the control tower often of its approach, due to the heavy weather.
 However, when the plane approached the airport it was at 3000 ft when the pilot again asked for permission to land, stating that he could not find the runway.
 The pilot was given permission to drop to 2000 ft and was told to keep in contact.